build-canaries/cctray/pages/servers.md

 layout: page
 title: "Servers"
 date: 2019-04-17 21:16:00 +0000
-updated: 2022-11-30 20:47:00 +0000
+updated: 2022-12-01 10:24:00 +0000
 permalink: /servers/
 ---

+## Disclaimer

+Servers and third party plugins are provided for informational purposes only.
+Inclusion on this page must not be taken as recommendations or endorsements.
+Any software you use must be self evaluated to ensure it is fit for purpose.

 ## Supported

 List of servers (in alphabetical order) that provide a CCTray feed.

-__Disclaimer__, third party plugins are provided for informational purposes only, and should not be taken as recommendations.

 ### [AWS CodeBuild](https://docs.aws.amazon.com/codebuild/index.html)